 The payment service provider must report and retain the following information on payment transactions:

 - name or business name of the payment recipient

 - payment recipient's IBAN account number or other unique identifier

 - BIC code of the payment service provider acting on behalf of the payment recipient

 - payment details, such as the amount and time of payment.

 In addition, the payment service provider must report its BIC or other unique identifier, such as a Business ID.
 For example, if banks belonging to a consortium share the BIC code, the service provider must use another code as identifier.

 How to report the information

 Reports are submitted as a file based on the CESOP XML schema in the Ilmoitin.fi service or through the API.
-More information about how to submit a report will be provided in the technical guidance to be published at a later date.

 For submittal of records, e-identification is required.
 Read more about identification.
 To submit reports through the API, the payment service provider also needs a certificate.
 Read more about applying for a certificate.